llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

             * In the case of `#pragma` form, whether the associated code must be rewritten depends on Clacc's mapping for the directive to OpenMP.
-        * In the case of a `routine` directive, an OpenMP directive is added to a previous definition of the associated function, but the definition's first or last token is expanded from a preprocessor macro.
     * Clacc reports an error diagnostic for every such OpenACC directive in the source file.
 Clacc then prints a version of the source in which all OpenACC directives are transformed